 Karmen Trzupek, MS, CGC is the director of ocular and rare disease genetics services at InformedDNA.
 She has been a certified genetic counselor since 2005 and holds an MS in genetic counseling from Northwestern University.
 Karmen is passionate about increasing access to genetic services for patients with rare genetic diseases.

-Michelle Glaze is the Associate Director of Professional Outreach for the Foundation Fighting Blindness.
+Michelle Glaze is the Director of Professional Outreach for the Foundation Fighting Blindness.
 Michelle joined the Foundation in February of 2019 after 15 years in medical sales.
-Her passion for this role with the Foundation stems from personal challenges with vision loss due.
-Michelle also serves on the board for the Alabama Department of Rehabilitation Services, as a representative of the Mobile district.
+Her passion for this role with the Foundation stems from personal challenges with vision loss due to retinitis pigmentosa.
+Michelle also serves on the board for the Alabama Department of Rehabilitation Services.
 Michelle received a master’s degree in Education of the Deaf, with a minor in mathematics, from California State University, Fresno in 2000.
 She went on to teach Algebra at Central West High School for 3 years.
 After moving to Alabama, she began her career as a medical sales professional in 2004.